-For payload impact at Illeginni Islet, sounds may propagate into the marine environment and a similar calculation was used number of exposures in this area.
-Data on sea turtle density in or near the Illeginni Islet are sparse and no reliable density data are available for the species in areas addressed in this BA.
-Since the Navy's Marine Mammal Density Database does not extend to areas of Kwajalein Atoll, green and hawksbill sea turtle density estimates where derived from literature sources in an attempt to better reflect the density of sea turtles near Illeginni Islet.
-Density data for green and hawksbill sea turtles from US Navy surveys in the Mariana Islands are available.
-As near Kwajalein Atoll, green turtles are by far the most abundant sea turtle throughout the Marianas archipelago (US Navy 2015a).
+For payload impact at Illeginni Islet, sounds may propagate into the marine environment, and a similar calculation was used for number of exposures in this area.
+Marine mammals are not expected to be in the shallow waters near Illeginni Islet which may be exposed to elevated SPLs.
+Data on sea turtle and fish densities near Illeginni Islet are sparse, and no reliable density data are available for the species in areas addressed in this BA.
 The US Navy has reported the density of green sea turtles at Guam to be 1 per 3.4 km2 (1 per 1.3 mi2) in offshore waters and 1 per 2.6 km2 (1 per 0.988 mi2) in nearshore waters; and the density of hawksbill sea turtles at Tinian to be 1 per 7.5 km2 (1 per 2.88 mi2; US Navy 2015a).
+Green turtles are the most common turtles in Kwajalein Atoll, but hawksbill turtles also occur there.
 Turtle densities are likely to vary greatly, being lower in offshore waters and higher in very productive nearshore waters.
 For this BA, the best available data are used (Table 5-9).
 It is important to note that although the best available nearshore density data are used, the density and distribution of sea turtles near Illeginni Islet remains unknown.